ollef/ollef.github.io/site/posts/query-based-compilers.md

 like a well-written Makefile.
 The system will compute or retrieve cached values for the query and its dependencies automatically in an incremental way.

+Query-based compilers are also surprisingly easy to parallelise.
+Since we're allowed to make any query at any time, and they're memoised the first time they're run, we can fire off queries in parallel without having to think much.
+In Sixty, the default behaviour is for all input modules to be type checked in parallel.

-Hopefully this post will have inspired you to use a query-based compiler architecture.
+Lastly, I hope that this post will have inspired you to use a query-based compiler architecture, and given you an idea of how it can be done.